AMERICAN RABBIT HOUND ASSOCIATION

 6.

-trophies to be presented 1st thru 10th in all classes for the field in all
+mandatory for trophies to be presented 1st thru 10th in all classes for the

 7.

-Board will be appointed to be Master of Hounds at all Big 5 Hunts.
-If an
+the Executive Board will be appointed to be Master of Hounds at all Big 5

-Executive Board member cannot attend, a member of the Watchdog Committee
+Hunts.
+If an Executive Board member cannot attend, a member of the Watchdog

 The host club will be responsible for gas & lodging for the Master of